10 Easy Steps To Restore Order After Thanksgiving – Pros Reveal the Cleaning Checklist to Gently Reclaim Your Home and Banish Holiday Mess

 Jess Farinha adds, 'Leftovers are great, but they can quickly overwhelm your fridge.
 Use clear, stackable containers for easy identification and space-saving.
 Don't forget to check expiration dates and clear out anything past its prime.'

 Label containers with leftovers with dates.
-To do this, you can use this Phomemo label maker, from Amazon.
+To do this, you can use this Phomemo label maker from Amazon.
+Silicone food storage bags are a non-toxic way to keep leftovers, and can be frozen.

 West Elm Thanksgiving collection